Jesse Palmer: Broadcasting career

 Palmer guest starred in the Law & Order: Special Victims Unit season 7 episode "Design," portraying professional baseball player Don Lacey.
 He hosted the first two seasons of the food competition show Recipe to Riches on Food Network Canada.
 On May 19, 2015, Palmer joined Good Morning America as a "Special Contributor".
-He left the position in August 2017, to host the newly launched DailyMailTV.
-He has also hosted Spring Baking Championship and Holiday Baking Championship on Food Network, as well as Food Truck Face Off, Bakeaway Camp, and Holiday Baking: Gingerbread Showdown.
-In 2019 he became one of the commentators on ESPN’s College Football Final.
+He left the position in August 2017 to host the newly launched DailyMailTV.
+He began hosting Spring Baking Championship in 2023 and has been hosting the Holiday Baking Championship for several seasons on Food Network, as well as Food Truck Face Off, Bakeaway Camp, and Holiday Baking: Gingerbread Showdown.
+In 2019, he became one of the commentators on ESPN's College Football Final.

 In September 2018, Palmer began doing commercials as a spokesman for retail furniture chain Rooms To Go.
 He also became host of The Proposal on ABC.

-On August 14, 2020, the producers of DailyMailTV announced that Palmer was being replaced as host for the show's fourth season by Thomas Roberts.
+On August 14, 2020, the producers of DailyMailTV announced that for the show's fourth season, Thomas Roberts was replacing Palmer.

 In 2021, Palmer hosted the inaugural season of ABC's show The Ultimate Surfer.
-Subsequently it was announced that he would become the new host of The Bachelor, Season 26, replacing Chris Harrison.
+Subsequently, it was announced that he would become the new host of The Bachelor, Season 26, replacing Chris Harrison.
 He then hosted The Bachelorette, Season 19, and Bachelor In Paradise, Season 8.
 He is currently host of The Bachelor franchises.

+In October 2023, he became the spokesman for Avocados from Mexico.

+Personal life

+Palmer is married to Brazilian photographer and model Emely Fardo.
+They met at a boxing class in 2017 and married in Connecticut in 2020.
+After pandemic restrictions eased, they had a second wedding at Château De La Gaude, a luxury hotel in Aix-en-Provence, France in 2022.
+Their daughter was born in January 2024.